 In New Zealand the executive branch of government, led by cabinet, has always been strong.
-In turn, cabinet is influenced by strong or dominating individual members of cabinet.
+In turn, cabinet is influenced by strong individual members.
 Roger Douglas (right, pictured with Richard Prebble) was minister of finance from 1984 to 1988.
 He was the architect of major economic reforms and gathered around him a loyal group of other cabinet members, including Prebble, who supported him during a sustained period of conflict with Prime Minister David Lange.
-Though Lange eventually removed Douglas from his position as minister of finance, Douglas's tenure exemplifies the ability of cabinet members to accrue significant political power.
+Though Lange eventually sacked Douglas as minister of finance, Douglas's tenure exemplifies the ability of individual cabinet members to accrue significant power.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.